mfreema5/Thesis/Spring-2015/restructure/snapshots/revision-30-Apr-15.md

 >The foregoing Tables (I-27) answer primarily the needs of the specialist in his attempt to keep adequately abreast of the literature in his field.
 Two further Tables have been compiled, to indicate to the medical library and the librarian (A), the indispensable periodicals for al the fields consulted; (B), a short list of essential periodicals in general medicine which cover a large amount of material.
 This latter list is designed primarily for the individual and for the small library.

-There were 27 &ldquo;foregoing Tables&rdquo;, one for each of the subfields, yet in Gregory's Herculean compilation, there were no comparisons made between those fields.
+There were 27 &ldquo;foregoing Tables&rdquo;, one for each of the subfields, yet in Gregory's Herculean compilation, there were no comparisons made between fields.
 This is a feature that would continue in similar metrics for decades: when multiple fields were compiled and evaluated at the same time, the results for each field were reported separately.
 Presumably this was because the intended audience for these metrics had no need for cross-field comparisons, since libraries are generally tasked to select the best journals for some particular field, and are not given carte blanche to choose which fields to support, and researchers are interested in their field, not all fields.

-The compilation of citations from Martyn and Gilchrist (1968) is cited by Archambault and Larivière (2009) as having a large influence on methods used in the Journal Impact Factor, and it too continues the practice of reporting of metrics for separate fields separately.
+The compilation of citations from Martyn and Gilchrist (1968) is cited by Archambault and Larivière (2009) as having a large influence on methods used in the Journal Impact Factor, and it too continues the practice of reporting the metrics for separate fields separately.

-But eventually, when journal impact factors become used as a way to judge the quality of research, this lack of cross-field comparisons will become an issue as institutions try to equitably evaluate the quality of research done by their faculty and staff in an array of fields.
-Ways to address this problem are offered by some journal-level as refinements to the methodology of the Journal Impact Factor.
-(More details below.)
+However, when journal impact factors eventually become used as a way to judge the quality of research, this lack of cross-field comparisons becomes an issue as institutions try to equitably evaluate the quality of research done in an array of fields.
+Ways to address this problem are offered by some journal-level metrics as refinements to the methodology of the Journal Impact Factor.
+Some of these are described in later sections.

-##### Reporting ratios instead of counts
+#### Reporting ratios instead of counts

-Another feature of the Martyn and Gilchrist (1968) compilation that was carried forward into the Journal Impact Factor, and other bibliometrics, was first proposed by Hackh (1936): reporting a ratio instead of a count.
+Another feature of the Martyn and Gilchrist (1968) compilation that was carried forward into the Journal Impact Factor and other bibliometrics was first proposed by Hackh (1936): reporting a ratio instead of a count.
 Specifically, the ratio of the number of citations to the number of pieces that might be cited.

 Consider another extremely simplified example: if there were five citations to articles published in &ldquo;Journal A&rdquo; in the same year that &ldquo;Journal A&rdquo; published a total of 20 articles, the citation ratio would be &ldquo;5:20&rdquo;, or &ldquo;0.25&rdquo;.

-We can extend our earlier simplified example to include reporting ratios instead counts, and hopefully see why this is the preferred method:
+We can extend our earlier simplified example to include reporting ratios instead counts, and see why this is the preferred method:

 <table>
+  <caption>Citation ratios &ndash; simplified example</caption>
   <thead>
     <tr>
       <th>Journal</th>